 The repentant mind “hungers and thirsts” after God’s righteousness (Matt.
 5:6).
 It believes, through the practice of using Christ’s own faith (Eph.
 2:8; Rev. 14:12), that Jesus is his personal Savior and that He has paid the death penalty (Rom.
 6:23) for the new child of God, now no longer condemned.

 The one who has just received God’s Spirit has been given a tiny bit of the mind of christ and the power and nature of God.
 Peter wrote that Christians are “partakers of the divine nature” (II Pet.
 1:4), which is God’s.
 Human nature, once the sole custodian of the mind, is to be slowly replaced by God’s divine nature through the presence and growth of the Holy Spirit within us.
 Receiving God’s Spirit does not mean that one has suddenly lost human nature.
 That nature remains present and active—in opposition to God’s nature.
 It is critical that we come to understand this ongoing battle within the converted mind—and how some misunderstand it and fall into believing that they can no longer be forgiven.
-(Read our free booklet Did God Create Human Nature?)
+(Read our booklet Did God Create Human Nature? to learn more.)